 From left to right: Conchita, Nesrine Afif Rizk (awardee), Elie Ballan (nominator), Geoffrey Phillip Wandawa (awardee), Dalausi Sempijja (nominator), Loveness Bowa Gunda (awardee), Judith Nthini (nominator), Oхana Ibragimova (nominator), Gulzhakhan Mazhitovna Akhmetova (awardee) and Justice Edwin Cameron at AIDS 2018, Amsterdam, the Netherlands.

 Learn more about the Healthcare Provider Champions here.

 Partners and sponsors

-The IAS would like to thank the Elton John AIDS Foundation for their generous support to the Me and My Healthcare Provider campaign.
+The IAS would like to thank the MAC AIDS FUND for their generous support to the Me and My Healthcare Provider campaign.